Blow's Down: Medieval tournaments

+Name and enclosure

+The downs did not always bear their modern name.
+Thomas Jefferys' map of Bedfordshire of 1765 records the area as "Souches Downs".

+Local historian David Turner traced the later name to the Blow family, who farmed at Zouches during the eighteenth century.
+Turner identified a will for William Blow of "Souchers" dates 11 December 1760 and another for John Blow dated 28 June 1800.

+John Blow appears to have been the last member of the family farming at Zouches; parish records cited by Turner record his burial on 31 August 1800.

+The Caddington Enclosure Award map of 1798–1800 used several different names for parts of the landscape, including Gadlers Hill, Sanders Dell Hill and Stanners Hill.
+John Blow received two enclosed allotments at the foot of the downs.

+Turner suggested that when the first Ordnance Survey of the area was undertaken in 1880, its surveyors adopted the name by which the downs were then known locally.

+The available documentary sequence therefore provides a plausible explanation for the change from "Souches Downs" to "Blow's Downs", although the final connection remains Turner's historical interpretation rather than a surviving formal act of naming.

+Different organisations continue to use different forms of the name.
+Natural England uses the singular "Blow's Down" for the SSSI, while the Wildlife Trust and much local natural history literature uses "Blow's Downs" or "Blows Downs".

 1800s and onwards

 Throughout the 1800s and later, the Downs underwent several changes from human activity.
 The parliamentary enclosures of the early 1800s would likely have drastically changed the appearance of Blow's Downs, due to hedges planted to separate fields.
 Around this time is when the Downs became known by the name they are known today, probably named after tenant farmers at Zouche's farm with the surname "Blow".

 In the early 20th century, commercial chalk extraction brought further, large changes to Blow's Downs.
 There is evidence of a limeworks on the Downs by 1901.
 The Luton-Dunstable rail link, which opened in 1858, provided transportation of lime away from Blow's Down.
 The British Portland Cement Manufacturing Company acquired the lease to the site, and were still running the works during the 1920s.
 Production ceased some time before the Second World War, with the chalk pit being used by the Home Guard as a training area.